 C++ Heap Operations Example

-Let us take an example to demonstrate the heap operations in C++.
+Let's consider an illustration to showcase the heap manipulations in C++.

 Example